Eleja99/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that prints all the groups the current user is part of
+A script that prints that change owner of a file